nd-crane/kg-resources/readme.md

 # Knowledge Graph Resources

-This repository will serve as a centralized hub where students new to knowledge graphs can access many different resources in order to get up to speed on knowledge graphs.
+This repository will serve as a centralized hub where students new to knowledge graphs can access many different resources in order to get up to speed.
 Currently, this repo allows for students to pull in the latest versions of the KGLab tutorials, however, there will be more resources added to this repository in the future.

 ## How to pull in the data